Senior Editor, Workforce magazine

 - How to apply agile methodology to your work and get your workforce to understand.

 Chief Rabble Rouser of the Highest Order, The Motley Fool

 Sam Cicotello is responsible for customer service and member WOW! at The Motley Fool.
 She was surprised to find her passion for organizational development after 10 years of experience in marketing and product strategy and spent several years as the chief learning officer, overseeing learning and leadership development.
 Cicotello persistently encourages all Fools to “test it,” “try it” and “top it.”
-She was awarded the title of Chief Rabblerouser of the...
+She was...
 Read More →

 Become a Talent Magnet!

 It's hard to imagine a talent shortage in this economy.
 However, for some in-demand skill sets, it's tough to identify good candidates, let alone entice them away from their current employers.
 Companies must create a culture that maintains their reputation as an employer of choice, otherwise they will have a hard time attracting and retaining top talent.
 A major aspect of becoming a talent magnet is satisfying the key needs that influence performance and loyalty and positioning what you can offer to each different generation in your workforce.
 Join us for this session to learn how your organization can become a talent magnet.

 - What is and how can your company become a talent magnet?